Don’t Use an LCC27 Gas Bottle Adapter in Lieu of an LCC27 Gas Bottle

 The cylinder valves provide connection safety by ensuring there are no points where leakage could occur.

-Using an LCC27 adaptor overrides the new safety feature and can increase the risk of accidental gas release, compromising your safety.
+Adapter gas bottle (LCC27 to POL adaptor) may override the new safety feature and can increase the risk of accidental gas release, compromising your safety.

 Understanding the Valve Types